How to give and still get tax benefits.

 This strategy becomes even more compelling when you combine it with a Roth conversion strategy.
 It could decrease your tax burden while arranging your assets to grow tax-free.

 Most people don’t think about how much they’ll pay in retirement income taxes, but this could be your most significant expense in retirement.
-To learn more, watch this free class on proven strategies to potentially reduce your taxes in retirement.

 Before you set up your DAF

 You should consider all elements of your financial plan before financing a Donor Advised Fund.
 You want to be sure to understand the impact and effect this could have on your entire financial picture.